Prevent Ice Dams with Heater cap

 Not everything is without its drawbacks.
-You need to consider the energy usage.
+You need to consider energy usage.
 These systems pull the same amount of electricity equivalent to a hair dryer operating non-stop.
 Self-regulating cables draw more power as the outside temperature drops.
-Depending on the length of cable, a homeowner can accrue $.50 to $2.50 per day in additional energy costs.
+Depending on the length of the cable, a homeowner can accrue $.50 to $2.50 per day in additional energy costs.

-A properly installed system will melt the snow and ice on a continual basis eliminating hazards from falling ice and slippery walk ways.
+A properly installed system will melt the snow and ice on a continual basis eliminating hazards from falling ice and slippery walkways.
 Heater Cap is the best solution for these problems.

 Heater Cap of Chicagoland

 Heater Cap is a heating system that gently heats the ice and snow coming off of your roof.
 The system uses a combination of heat disbursement panels and self-regulating heating cables.
 The heating panels melt the ice and snow while a relay of heating cables keeps the water melted and flowing through the gutters and downspouts.
 Heater Cap is safely hardwired into a circuit breaker to be turned on and off when needed.
 Heater Cap can be installed on the roof, in the gutters and downspouts or on top of gutter guards.
 In some cases, it may be applied to underground draining systems.

 Protect Your Entire Home

 A Heater Cap System will protect your entire home from the foundation up to the roof.

 They did an excellent job!
 No more climbing!
 Made the house look great.
 They were very professional and pleasant.

 From the young lady that gave the estimate to the receptionist to the installers, this was a very pleasant experience because of their friendliness and attention to detail.